The Ultimate Guide to Tennis Balls: Types, Features, and Buying Tips

 Q: How long do tennis balls last?

-Q: How should I store tennis balls?
+Q: How do I store tennis balls to extend their lifespan?